GroupEat/groupeat-api/workbench/groupeat/auth/docs/api/main.md

 ### Retrieve token [PUT]

 Retrieve the authentication token of an already registered user.

-This route should be a GET but for security reasons (the plain password should not appear in a URL) it is a PUT.
+According to RESTful principles, this route should be a GET but, for security reasons (the plain password should not appear in a URL), it is a PUT.

 + Request